- Representative Matters

 He also represents entrepreneurs and businesses, including television and film distribution companies, film producers, franchisors, retailers, and manufacturers in all aspects of intellectual property and business disputes.

-Mr. Shatz regularly participates as a judge in mock trial tournaments hosted by the American Bar Association or the American Association for Justice, and previously served as a judicial extern for the Honorable Joan Humphrey Lefkow, U.S. District Court, Northern District of Illinois.
+Mr. Shatz regularly participates as a judge in mock trial tournaments hosted by the American Bar Association or the American Association for Justice.

 Mr. Shatz is fluent in Spanish.